ftzm/TaskLand/README.md

 ```
 ## Usage

-### Giving Commands

-There are two types of commands: View commands, which print the task list in various formats, and action commands, which change the content of the task list.
+There are two types of commands: View commands, which print the task list in various ways, and action commands, which make changes to the task list.

 #### View Commands

-View commands
+View commands are relatively straightforward.
+The majority essentially filter the task list, for example by limiting the tasks shown to those scheduled before a certain date or containing certain words.
+View commands can be combined, so you can do things like viewing only those tasks scheduled this week belonging to a particular project.
+There are also some view commands that change the way the tasks are printed.
+More info on those is provided later.

 #### Action Commands